frednomoon/freducer/readme.md

       }
     }, { initialState })

-  However now we can simplify this to:
+  A bit better right?
+But still *a lot* of repeated code...
+Imagine if you could simplify this to:

     import { asyncReducer, asyncMethod } from 'freducer'